 The Society is exposed to interest rate risks through offering fixed rate mortgage and savings products.
 Where possible, fixed rate mortgages and savings are matched against each other.
 Where this is not possible, the Society uses derivatives (interest rate swaps) to offset the interest rate risks arising from these products.
-Exposures to interest rate risk and basis risk are monitored daily in the Treasury Department.
+The Society's hedging exposures are monitored daily in the Treasury Department.
 The effectiveness of the Society's hedging approach is assessed monthly through calculating the full impact of an interest rate stress; the results of this are presented to ALCO and the Board.